What is the Detroit Promise?

 Ready to get started?

-Fill out this form, and select Henry Ford College as your College choice.
+Fill out the Detroit Promise registration form, and select Henry Ford College as your College choice.

 Meet the campus success coaches for Detroit Promise students